 One more book by Michael Yapko because it’s that good and there is enough different material from my previous suggestion.

-A good read by investigative journalist Johann Hari who goes on a journey across the world to interview the leading experts about what causes depression and anxiety, and what solves them.
+Written by investigative journalist Johann Hari who goes on a journey across the world to interview the leading experts about what causes depression and anxiety, and what solves them.
 He presents scientific evidence for nine different causes of depression and anxiety―and that this knowledge leads to a very different set of solutions than what we are used to hearing.

 Using mindfulness, a simple yet powerful way of paying attention to your most difficult emotions and life experiences, can help you break the cycle of chronic unhappiness.